PRE-DEPARTURE ORIENTATION SEMINAR (PDOS)

 MONEY MATTERS

-- You cannot send dollars thru Western Union.
+– You cannot send dollars thru Western Union.
 Nigeria prohibits sending out of dollars thru WU, but allows incoming dollars.
 You can only do so through bank-to-bank deposit.
+Inquire with your company how to make remittance.

 HEALTH and FOOD

-- Medicines are not a problem.
+-Medicines are not a problem.
 Just be wary if you think you are buying imported medicines.
 Better to buy locally made ones as these are cheaper and sure to work.

-- Spray insecticide once a week in the entire house.
+-Spray insecticide once a week in the entire house.

-- Never swim in lakes or rivers
+-Just avoid swimming in lakes or rivers

-- Never make ‘kinilaw’ out of freshwater fish, shellfish
+-Avoid making ‘kinilaw’ out of freshwater fish, shellfish

-- If you feel fever in early afternoon and headache in the evening, go for a blood test in your company-accredited hospital.
+-If you feel fever in early afternoon and headache in the evening, go for a blood test in your company-accredited hospital.
 Never ignore headaches and fevers.

-- Always iron your clothers, especially underwear, if you left it hanging outside the house overnight.
+-Always iron your clothers, especially underwear, if you left it hanging outside the house overnight.

-- If you intend to bring your children, make sure they have polio and measles vaccination.
+-If you intend to bring your children, make sure they have polio and measles vaccination.

 RECREATION and PINOY BARANGAY